croaky/blog/articles/monorepo.md

 scripts in `bin/` are available in everyone's shells without a directory prefix.

-[ASDF](/asdf-version-manager)'s `.tool-versions` can pin versions for dependencies:

 ```
 .
 ├── ...
-├── .tool-versions
 ├── bin
 │   ├── setup-go
 │   ├── setup-node